FORM

 2020, with 768,000 deaths reported globally.3

-GEJ cancer is a type of gastric cancer that arises
+GEJ cancer is a type of gastric cancer that arises from and spans

-from and spans the area where the esophagus connects to the
+the area where the esophagus connects to the

 stomach.4

-Disease recurrence is common in patients with
+Disease recurrence is common in patients with resectable gastric

-resectable gastric cancer despite undergoing curative-intent
+cancer despite undergoing curative-intent surgery and treatment

-chemotherapy.2 Additionally,
+with neoadjuvant/adjuvant chemotherapy.2 Additionally,

 the five-year survival rate for gastric cancer remains poor, with